GitHubActionsInAction/.github/profile/README.md

 7. Managing your self-hosted runners

 ## Part 3:  CI/CD with GitHub Actions
-for this part you can use the repository [globoticket](https://github.com/GitHubActionsInAction/Globoticket).
+For this part you can use the repository [globoticket](https://github.com/GitHubActionsInAction/Globoticket).
 This contains an application to sel tickets online and contains all the sample workflows used int he book to build the full CI/CD workflows.
 You find the workflows in the `.github/workflows` folder.

 8. Continuous Integration
 9. Continuous Delivery